CarlosWirama/cs-test-bank-account/README.md

+# Note from me
+ I came from javascript/typescript background, so my approach looks more functional oriented instead of OOP.
+ I chose this to do the assignment quickly.
+I do have some experience in OOP (C# and Java) long way back and I'm willing to pick up again, so whatever language I'm going to use should not be a problem.

+ Thank you for understanding!

 # Bank Account

 You're designing a simple banking system that handles operations on bank accounts.
 The system should be capable of the following features: